Philippines: Assessment based national dialogue on social protection, employment promotion and disaster management

 - On 15 December 2015, a meeting was held between DOLE and ILO to discuss the way forward after the HDPR cluster meeting and how the ABND recommendations could be prioritzed, linked to the Sustainable Development Goals (SDGs) 2030 and further taken up for enforcement.

-- Presentation of the ABND recommendations to the HDPR cluster for endorsement and further presentation to the President (expected)
+- In early 2018, the ABND recommendations were successfully presented to the HDPR cluster for endorsement

 "The Philippines is committed to complete its Assessment Based National Dialogue, to determine its nationally defined social protection floor, on the four guarantees, to implement its Enhanced Social Protection Framework and Strategy."